rcardin/ticino-software-craft-2025/deck.md

 # Fun Fact 🤡

-Do you know which is the first try of an effect system on the JVM? 🤔
+Which is the first try of an effect system on the JVM? 🤔

 ### 🤪 Java Checked Exceptions 🤪